ftijan/netcore-api-elasticsearch/README.md

 - Based on the following YouTube video tutorial: [link](https://www.youtube.com/watch?v=9tkrDqMbFMg)
 - Covers fetching the data from ES and inserting items into it

+## Using Elasticsearch as a log store with Serilog
+- Based on the following YouTube video tutorial: [link](https://www.youtube.com/watch?v=0acSdHJfk64)

 ## Elasticsearch Docker setup
 - Example assumes `Docker Desktop` is used
 - Elasticsearch version used: `7.13.3`